Huawei has confirmed again that a foldable smartphone is in development, with plans for a 2019 launch. And that it will also be a 5G handset.

-CEO of the mobile business, Richard Yu, has confirmed that a handset with a fold-out screen is in development, which could be an alternative to a traditional laptop.
+CEO of the mobile business, Richard Yu, previously revealed that a handset with a fold-out screen is in development, potentially an alternative to a traditional laptop.

-When asked about smartphone innovations by German website Welt, Yu explained that foldable displays are coming in the near future: "Why are you still using a computer?
+It follows an interview in September, with German website Welt.
+In it, Yu explained that foldable displays are coming in the near future: "Why are you still using a computer?
 Probably because the smartphone display is too small for you.
 We will change that.
 It is conceivable that a display can be folded out," he said.

 "We are already working on it.
 You will not even have to wait another year."

 The company had also officially revealed that it will be making 5G phones from 2019 too, although the first will appear under its Honor brand instead.

 Foldable displays have been in development at other companies too, with Samsung's first foldable handset also tipped for release next year.